Azure/azure-sdk-for-python/sdk/healthinsights/azure-healthinsights-cancerprofiling/README.md

                                     language="en",
                                     created_date_time=datetime.datetime(2021, 8, 15))

-doc_content2 = "Oncology Clinic " \
+doc_content2 = """
-                + "20.10.2021" \
-                + "Jane Doe 091175-8967" \
+            Oncology Clinic
+            20.10.2021
+            Jane Doe 091175-8967
-                + "42-year-old healthy female who works as a nurse in the ER of this hospital. " \
+            42-year-old healthy female who works as a nurse in the ER of this hospital.
-                + "First menstruation at 11 years old.
+            First menstruation at 11 years old.
 First delivery- 27 years old.
-She has 3 children." \
+She has 3 children.
-                + "Didn’t breastfeed. " \
-                + "Contraception- Mirena." \
+            Didn’t breastfeed.
+            Contraception- Mirena.
-                + "Smoking- 10 pack years. " \
+            Smoking- 10 pack years.
-                + "Mother- Belarusian.
-Father- Georgian. " \
+            Mother- Belarusian.
+Father- Georgian.
-                + "About 3 months prior to admission, she stated she had SOB and was febrile. " \
+            About 3 months prior to admission, she stated she had SOB and was febrile.
-                + "She did a CXR as an outpatient which showed a finding in the base of the right lung- " \
+            She did a CXR as an outpatient which showed a finding in the base of the right lung- possibly an infiltrate.
-                + "possibly an infiltrate." \
-                + "She was treated with antibiotics with partial response. " \
+            She was treated with antibiotics with partial response.
-                + "6 weeks later a repeat CXR was performed- a few solid dense findings in the right lung. " \
+            6 weeks later a repeat CXR was performed- a few solid dense findings in the right lung.
-                + "Therefore, she was referred for a PET-CT which demonstrated increased uptake in the right " \
-                + "breast, lymph nodes on the right a few areas in the lungs and liver. " \
+            Therefore, she was referred for a PET-CT which demonstrated increased uptake in the right breast, lymph nodes on the right a few areas in the lungs and liver.
-                + "On biopsy from the lesion in the right breast- triple negative adenocarcinoma.
-Genetic " \
-                + "testing has not been done thus far. " \
+            On biopsy from the lesion in the right breast- triple negative adenocarcinoma.
+Genetic testing has not been done thus far.
-                + "Genetic counseling- the patient denies a family history of breast, ovary, uterus, " \
-                + "and prostate cancer.
-Her mother has chronic lymphocytic leukemia (CLL). " \
+            Genetic counseling- the patient denies a family history of breast, ovary, uterus, and prostate cancer.
+Her mother has chronic lymphocytic leukemia (CLL).
-                + "She is planned to undergo genetic tests because the aggressive course of the disease, " \
-                + "and her young age. " \
+            She is planned to undergo genetic tests because the aggressive course of the disease, and her young age.
-                + "Impression:" \
+            Impression:
-                + "Stage 4 triple negative breast adenocarcinoma. " \
+            Stage 4 triple negative breast adenocarcinoma.
-                + "Could benefit from biological therapy. " \
+            Could benefit from biological therapy.
-                + "Different treatment options were explained- the patient wants to get a second opinion."
+            Different treatment options were explained- the patient wants to get a second opinion."""

 patient_document2 = PatientDocument(type=DocumentType.NOTE,
                                     id="doc2",